 What about Mobile/Smartphone data collection?

 We believe a lot of growth in mobile will be in more qualitative methods, like mobile ethnographies.
-Our mobile survey app allows researcher to reach target consumers on-the-go and in-the-moment.
+Our mobile survey app allows researchers to reach target consumers on-the-go and in-the-moment.
 With the capabilities of image capture and video, we can provide real depth and context to understanding a consumer's attitudes and purchase behavior.

 What do you think is most important to consider when conducting research in Korea?

 I think it is key that researchers look to understand the local cultural differences.
-We often get questionnaires that are a part of a global or pan-Asian study that are not really suitable for the Korean market.
+We often get questionnaires that are a part of global or pan-Asian studies that are not really suitable for the Korean market.
 This can be simple things like translation problems, but also more subtle issues that don't comprehend local attitudes or shopping behavior.
 It is crucial to use a local resource that understands the nuances of a market and can help properly localize the study.

 Great.
 Thank you for your time and your insights, Saehee and Geunjin.

-No probem, our pleasure ^_^
+No problem, our pleasure. ^_^